Margin of Error Calculator

 n = sample size

-Thus, the margin of error is equal to the z-score z times the square root of the variance σ² divided by the sample size n.
+Thus, for a normal distribution of data, the margin of error is equal to the z-score z times the population standard deviation σ divided by the square root of the sample size n.
 You can find the z-score for your desired confidence level in the table below.

-While you can calculate variance using a calculator, you can also use the sample proportion to calculate it.
+While you can calculate the standard deviation using a calculator, you can also use the sample proportion to calculate it.
 The sample proportion is denoted p̂ and represents the percentage of the sample that has the characteristic you’re interested in.

-The variance σ² can be expressed with the formula σ² = p̂ · (1 – p̂), where p̂ is the sample proportion.
+The standard deviation σ can be expressed with the formula, where p̂ is the sample proportion:

-By substituting the formula for variance using the sample size into the formula above, the margin of error formula becomes:
+By substituting this formula for the standard deviation into the formula above, you can calculate the margin of error using this formula:

 Where: